v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

    :figwidth: 400 pt
    :align: center

-   Shell output from the simulation
+   Shell output from the simulation.

 Processing the results
 ======================